chef/chef-vault/EXAMPLES.md

   <tr>
     <td>-J FILE</td>
     <td>--json FILE</td>
-    <td>json file to be used for values, VALUES will be ignored when used</td>
+    <td>json file to be used for values, will be merged with VALUES if VALUES is passed</td>
     <td>nil</td>
     <td></td>
   </tr>